vitaly-t/pg-monitor/README.md

 ## detailed

-This property provides the default for every method that accepts parameter `detailed`.
+This boolean property provides the default for every method that accepts parameter `detailed`.

 By default, it is set to be `true`.
 Setting this parameter to `false` will automatically switch off all details in events that have optional details, unless they have their own